 Qaadir began his dance training at age 7 when he performed a tap routine.
 Since then, he has trained with The Dance Cooperative, Techniques in Motion, The International Ballet Academy, The University of North Carolina School of the Arts, The North Carolina Dance Theater, and the Wilmington School of Ballet.
 His performance credits also include the titlular role of the Nutcracker on in the Wilmington Ballet Company, Forward Motion Dance Company, Dance-a-lorus, and Opera House Theater Company.
 His teaching credits include The Dance Cooperative and the Dance Element while his choreographic credits include Dance-alorus.
 He earned a BFA in Dance Performance and Choreography from East Carolina University.

 Kelsey is now a graduate of UNCW with a B.A. in Psychology and a minor in Applied Behavior Analysis and Developmental/Intellectual Disabilities.
 Kelsey works full-time for Mission Made Jewelry which is a local non-profit that is working to break the cycle of poverty for individuals around the world through the sale of handmade products and Rekon Intelligence, an event management company that hosts regional and national events.
-Kelsey absolutely loves dance and is teaching the Elite Tap Technique class & 9-11 Tap.
+Kelsey absolutely loves dance and is working with the Petite Tap Company and teaching the Elite Tap Technique class this year.

 Hollie Everhart has been coaching kids for 12 years.
 She is now coaching for Team Pride which is a nationwide travel lacrosse program, Head coach at Ashley High School, and is the director of Cape Fear Lacrosse Association for girls’ lacrosse.
 She is a certified personal trainer and is a group fitness leader at Wilmington Lady Fitness.
 Her goal is to get kids moving and motivated while teaching them proper techniques to make them better athletes!